 The first course in the series begins each fall semester.

-Issues of Sustainability and Responsibility – Directed Readings
+Issues of Sustainability & Responsibility – Directed Readings

 Prerequisite: Course 1, Introduction to Ecology and Sustainable Tourism Planning and Management.